dummylabs/mqtt-sensor/README.md

 # Supported options

--c <component>: OPTIONAL component name, e.g. binary_sensor.
-Default value is "sensor" -n <sensor_name> : MANDATORY sensor name in home assistant, e.g. last_backup_status -t <state_topic> : OPTIONAL mqtt topic to keep sensor state.
-Created automatically if not specified as `mqtt-sensor/$sensor_name/state`
+`-c <component_name>` : OPTIONAL component name, e.g. binary_sensor.
+Default value is "sensor" <br>
+`-n <sensor_name>` : MANDATORY sensor name in home assistant, e.g. last_backup_status <br>
+`-t <state_topic>` : OPTIONAL mqtt topic to keep sensor state.
+Created automatically if not specified as `mqtt-sensor/$sensor_name/state` <br>
--s <state> : MANDATORY sensor state
+`-s <state>` : MANDATORY sensor state <br>
--d <device_class> : OPTIONAL a Home Assistant device class, e.g. timestamp, temperature or motion -u <unit_of_measurement> : OPTIONAL unit of measurement for the sensor, e.g. seconds -k : Do not publish discovery topic.
-By default every time the sensor updates, mqtt discovery topic is also updated.
-This can be altered with -k option.
-If specified, only sensor state will be published
+`-d <device_class>` : OPTIONAL a Home Assistant device class, e.g. timestamp, temperature or motion <br>
+`-u <unit_of_measurement>` : OPTIONAL unit of measurement for the sensor, e.g. seconds <br>
+`-k` : Do not publish discovery topic.
+Discovery topic has to be published once when HA should discover a new sensor.
+By default this topic is updated every time the sensor state is updated.
+When `-k` option is set, only sensor state is published. <br>
--v : Verbose output for testing purposes
+`-v` : Verbose output for testing purposes <br>

 # FAQ
 1. Q: Discovery topic is not updated in Home Assistant.
-I've tried to add unit of measurement to existing sensor, but it was not updated in HA
+I've tried to add unit of measurement to an existing sensor, but it was not updated in HA
    A: Try to remove discovery topic in a MQTT client (MQTT Explorer is a good choice) and run command again